airlab-doc/Objek-Tracking-Odrive/README.md

 - mosse

 executing the tracking method : `python objek-tracking.py --tracker boosting` . but for default, when execute `python objek-tracking.py`,  `csrt` method is used.

+###Actuator
+for output, we use an Odrive v3.6 Driver motor, please check [this](https://odriverobotics.com/) for detail.